midtown-ai/glossary/glossary/c.md

 # CLIP Model

+ CLIP is a [dual-encoder contrastive model] that was developed by [OpenAI][OpenAI Company].

  CLIP is a vision-language model that aligns image and text representations into a shared embedding space. is trained on large-scale image and text pair datasets to obtain a unified representation of different representations for the same concept.
 For that, an image encoder and a text encoder separately map images and text into a high-dimensional space, and a distance-based loss is utilized to enforce representations of identical concepts in neighborhood regions.
  CLIP is another neural network that is able to determine how well a caption (or prompt) matches an image.
-In other words, CLIP is a neural network that efficiently learns visual concepts from natural language supervision.
+In other words, CLIP is a neural network that efficiently learns visual concepts from [natural language supervision].

  {% youtube "https://www.youtube.com/watch?v=fGwH2YoQkDM" %}